 - In a hallway with a small window

 Broadleaf lady palms prefer moderate humidity.
-If your home is very dry, mist the plant every few days with a water bottle.
+If your home is very dry, I’d recommend misting the plant with a water bottle every few days.

 Fortunately, this houseplant isn’t too difficult to water.
 When you’re watering your palm, keep the following in mind.